|

 Ash, Tamarack and Spruce.

-of shrubs are located here: Alder, Willow, Button Bush, Winterberry
+A variety of shrubs are located here: Alder, Willow, Button Bush,

-and Dogwood.
-The ground is carpeted with mosses, ferns and wildflowers
+Winterberry and Dogwood.
+The ground is carpeted with mosses, ferns

 BOGS